-Police officers of Dallas College Police Department are duly sworn peace officers under section 51.203 of the Texas Educational Code.
+Police officers of the Dallas College Police Department are duly sworn peace officers under Article 2.12 of the Code of Criminal Procedure and Section 51.203 of the Texas Educational Code.
 The officers of the department are armed and possess the same authority under the law as municipal officers.

-The Dallas College Police Department officers can issue city citations for all campuses on college property in addition to college citations.
-Whether to issue a city or college citation is left up to the discretion of the police officers.
+Dallas College Police officers issue Justice of the Peace citations for violations that occur on college property in addition to college citations.
+Whether to issue a Justice of the Peace or college citation is left up to the discretion of the officers.

 Police officers patrol the campus 24 hours a day, 365 days a year.
-They enforce the law, arrest violators, investigate and deter crime, investigate traffic accidents, and provide a full range of services to the college community.
+They enforce state law, arrest violators, investigate and deter crime, investigate traffic accidents, and provide a full range of services to the college community.

-Dallas College Police Officers are available to provide escorts and assist with vehicle battery jump requests.
+Dallas College Police officers are available to provide escorts and assist with vehicle battery jump requests.
 Officers are trained in Cardiopulmonary Resuscitation and Emergency Cardiac Care and respond to medical emergencies.
-All department officers regularly attend courses and in-service training approved by the Texas Commission on Law Enforcement Officer Standards and Education to receive updates on current regulations and legislative changes.
+All officers regularly attend courses and in-service training approved by the Texas Commission on Law Enforcement Officer Standards and Education to receive updates on current regulations and legislative changes.